 2. Default Routing

 Default routing is the process where the router is configured to send data packets towards a router (hop).
 It does not matter which network the data packet is on as it is sent to the router, which has default routing.
-It is mostly used in stub routers – a router that only has one route to all networks.
+It is mostly used in stub routers – a router that only has one route to all networks in Australia.

 3. Dynamic Routing